Efficient Memory Management for Deep Neural Net Inference: Evaluation

 The best results for Shared Objects are achieved with Greedy by Size Improved on all networks except MobileNet v2, for which Greedy by Breadth does better (Table~\ref{shared-objects-results}).
-Compared to prior work, our algorithms do up to 11\% better, and compared to na\"ive algorithm, they do up to 7.5$\times$ better.
-The most significant improvement is seen for DeepLab v3 with all three described algorithms, for MobileNet v2 with Greedy by Breadth, and for BlazeFace with Greedy by Size with improvements.
-Our algorithms reach the theoretical lower bound for MobileNet v1, PoseNet, and BlazeFace, and are within 16\% of the lower bound for the other networks.
+Compared to prior work, our strategies do up to 11\% better, and compared to na\"ive strategy, they do up to 7.5$\times$ better.
+The most significant improvement is seen for DeepLab with all three described strategies, for MobileNet v2 with Greedy by Breadth, and for BlazeFace with Greedy by Size Improved.
+Our strategies reach the theoretical lower bound for MobileNet v1, PoseNet, and BlazeFace, and are within 16\% of the lower bound for the other networks.
 For inference engines needing the Shared Objects approach, it is recommended to default to Greedy by Size Improved.

 For Offset Calculation, Greedy by Size performs best as shown in Table \ref{offset-calc-results}.
-It achieves the theoretical lower bound on all selected neural networks, except DeepLab v3, where it still falls within 8\% of the lower bound.
-Moreover, it provides us with memory allocation consuming up to 25\% less memory for intermediate tensors than Greedy in \cite{lee2019device}, up to 7.7\% less than in Strip Packing Bestfit in \cite{sekiyama2018profile}, and up to 10.5 times less than in a na\"ive algorithm.
-Only for DeepLab v3, Strip Packing Bestfit shows 7.2\% better allocation that is very close to the theoretical lower bound.
+It achieves the theoretical lower bound on all selected neural networks, except DeepLab, where it still falls within 8\% of the lower bound.
+Moreover, it provides us with memory allocation consuming up to 25\% less memory for intermediate tensors than Greedy, up to 7.7\% less than in Strip Packing Bestfit, and up to 10.5 times less than in a na\"ive strategy.
+Only for DeepLab, Strip Packing Bestfit shows 7.2\% better allocation that is very close to the theoretical lower bound.
 For inference engines requiring the Offset Calculation approach, it is recommended to evaluate both Greedy by Size and Strip Packing Bestfit before the first inference and select the superior performing strategy.